antifragilesoftware/vagrant-zipkin/README.md

 # Vagrant-Zipkin

-A quickly cobbled together Vagrant config to install & boot Zipkin for a hack around.
+A quickly cobbled together Vagrant config to install & boot Zipkin.

 Utilises the Chef cookbook from https://github.com/dpkp/chef-zipkin

 ## Uses

 This template also uses..

 * Ubuntu 12.04 basebox with Ruby 1.9.3 and Chef 10.x?? pre-installed